karan0046/medbook-ios/README.md

 # MedBook
-A SwiftUI iOS application that allows users to search for books and bookmark them
+A SwiftUI iOS/iPadOS application that allows users to search for books and bookmark them

 <table>